Homeopathy 2011; 100(03): 183-186

 Daniel Yu-Hin Ng

-revised29 November 2010
+revised29.
+November 2010

-18 December 2017 (online)
+18. Dezember 2017 (online)

 Homeopathy has been provided by the National Health Service in the UK for over 60 years, funded largely by taxpayer's money.
 However, in recent years, its provision has come under much criticism questioning its true value.
 Taking a neutral stance, arguments both for and against the provision of homeopathy on the NHS is presented.
 It includes issues such as the evidence and safety profile of homeopathy, but also takes into account costs and benefits of homeopathy in a wider perspective.
 Overall, the provision of homeopathy is justified as long as there is a need within the population, occupying a complementary role alongside conventional medicine.